-My partner Eileen once noted that she’d never heard a group of people talk more about wanting to leave their jobs than executive directors.
+My wife Eileen once noted that she’d never heard a group of people talk more about wanting to leave their jobs than executive directors.
 Eileen does not suffer fools gladly.
 Her answer was simple.
 “Why don’t they all just get new jobs?”

 But why?
 Isn’t it a privilege to run a nonprofit organization?
 I always thought so.
 And I wasn’t a volunteer; I actually made a living.
 Of course I could always go find another job if I didn’t like the one I had.